trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 </figure>

 By the time Germany invaded the Soviet Union in 1941, Lutz Heck had risen to the position of director of the nature conservation department of the Reich Forestry Authority (Reichsforstamt).
-This agency coordinated the evictions and pogroms that took place in the last remaining European primeval forest of Białowieża. **Reichsjägermeister Hermann Göring intended this expansive area to be used for hunting bison and the "aurochs" which had not yet been released into the wild.
+This agency coordinated the evictions and pogroms that took place in the last remaining European primeval forest of Białowieża. **Reichsjägermeister Hermann Göring intended this expansive area to be used for hunting bison and the “aurochs” which had not yet been released into the wild.
 Hundreds of Jewish people were murdered in the course of the evictions, and thousands of non-Jewish Poles were displaced.** The fact that two Polish researchers set out in search of stolen Koniks horses in Berlin after the war suggests that Lutz Heck probably also had horses stolen from this forest.[^37]

 <figure>